krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 y_{ij} \sim \mathcal{N}(a_i + b x_{ij}, \sigma_\varepsilon^2).
 \end{equation}

 In any case, the model states that each observation is drawn independently from a Gaussian distribution.
 The fitted value (or mean) for each datum is determined by a regression line with beach-specific intercepts and a common slope.
+(The additive model has the same structure has a parallel-lines ANCOVA.)
 The error variance is the same for all observations.

 Let's fit the model and see what it yields.